-Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour:

-- > Is serious, and potentially a criminal offence - > Could put pupils in the school at risk - > Is violent - > Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and seminudes)

-See appendix 4 for more information about child-on-child abuse.
+Most cases of Students hurting other Students will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+This might include where the alleged behaviour: Is serious, and potentially a criminal offence Could put Students in the school at risk Is violent Involves Students being forced to use drugs or alcohol Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes) See appendix 4 for more information about child-on-child abuse.

-Procedures for dealing with allegations of child-on-child abuse

-If a pupil makes an allegation of abuse against another pupil:

-- > You must record the allegation and tell the DSL, but do not investigate it - The DSL will discuss the incident with relevant staff within school, eg Head, Pastoral Officer etc to gain a picture of what happened.
-School should utilise relevant guidance and tools, (eg NSCPCC Hackett continuum Understanding sexualised behaviour in children | NSPCC Learning) to assess the level of severity in the behaviour and must record their decision and rationale for any outcome. - The DSL may consult with Youth Justice Team and partner agencies about any concerns related to developmentally inappropriate sexual behaviour at weekly virtual triage meetings. - Where there is an allegation of developmentally inappropriate behaviour that is harmful or abusive, or if there is a pattern of sexualised behaviour, school must contact EHASH for telephone consultation.
+Procedures for dealing with allegations of child-on-child abuse involving harmful sexual behaviour If a student makes an allegation of sexually abusive behaviour against another student: You must record the allegation and tell the DSL, but do not investigate it The DSL will discuss the incident with relevant staff within school, eg Head, Pastoral Officer etc to gain a picture of what happened.
+School should utilise relevant guidance and tools, (eg NSPCC Hackett continuum Understanding sexualised behaviour in children | NSPCC Learning) to assess the level of severity in the behaviour and must record their decision and rationale for any outcome.
+The DSL may consult with Youth Justice Team and partner agencies about any concerns related to developmentally inappropriate sexual behaviour at weekly virtual triage meetings.
+Where there is an allegation of developmentally inappropriate behaviour that is harmful or abusive, or if there is a pattern of sexualised behaviour, school must contact EHASH for telephone consultation.
 If it is clear that a criminal offence has taken place eg sexual assault, school must seek advice from EHASH about how this should be reported to the Police.

-- The DSL will put a safety plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport/travel to and from school, less structured times of the school day eg break time, lunch, after school activities, outdoor learning and educational visits, assembly and transition times where children may mix more widely.
-School can seek input and specialist advice from Youth Justice Team, who have expertise in harmful sexual behaviour. - The DSL will contact relevant support services, eg children and adolescent mental health services (CAMHS), HCRG Care (previously Virgin care) as appropriate.
+The DSL will put a safety plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+The Local Authority have suggested the following document when considering safety planning for children after such an incident takes place.
+Safety planning in education: A guide for professionals supporting children following incidents of harmful sexual behaviour (csacentre.org.uk) This will include considering school transport/travel to and from school, less structured times of the school day eg break time, lunch, after school activities, outdoor learning and educational visits, assembly and transition times where children may mix more widely.
+School can seek input and specialist advice from Youth Justice Team, who have expertise in harmful sexual behaviour.
+The DSL will contact relevant support services, eg children and adolescent mental health services (CAMHS), HCRG Care (previously Virgin care) as appropriate.
 School may seek advice from the Early Help Locality Team about which services may be relevant to support the needs of the children impacted.

-Creating a supportive environment in school and minimising the risk of child-on-child abuse

-We recognise the importance of taking proactive action to minimise the risk of child-on-child abuse, and of creating a supportive environment where victims feel confident in reporting incidents.
+Help and advice for dealing with this type of allegation is also available from the CSA centre for expertise: Helping education settings identify and respond to concerns - CSA Centre Creating a supportive environment in school and minimising the risk of child-on-child abuse We recognise the importance of taking proactive action to minimise the risk of child-on-child abuse, and of creating a supportive environment where victims feel confident in reporting incidents.
 To achieve this, we will: